Meldiron/aw-poc-svelte/README.md

 You never heard about VRT?
 Yeah, same..
 It takes screenshots of development&production and compare it.
 Did you remove padding?
 Added margin?
 Changed different part of website because you didn't know which part of CSS you should edit?
 Yeah, VRT will tell you. **This test can usually find all CSS mistakes when afecting different part of application than you expected.**

+There seems to be one more test called "Blackbox testing" which knows nothing about software itself, but runs the app on multiple enviroments and check if same input gives same output on all of them.
+We might not even need these tests.

 ### Possible problems

-- Not sure how to separate development and production configuration
+- Not sure how to separate development and production configuration, but it is possible
-- If the response of `fetch` is not typed, we end up with errors like `Property 'name' does not exist on type 'unknown'` in HTML code

 ---